Easy recipes from around the World, including Great British classics, dinners and snacks

 Can I make it ahead?

-Yes, you can but you must allow the sauce to cool completely.
-Once cool, store it in a suitable airtight container in the fridge for up to two days.
+Yes, you can, but make sure to let the sauce cool completely first.
+Once cooled, store it in an airtight container in the fridge for up to two days.

 Shallots